freebirdjs/freebird/client_msg.md

         }
     }
     ```

 ********************************************

 <br />

 <a name="DataModel"></a>
 ## 3. Data Model

+The data model presents the `arg` and `data` format in the REQ/RSP/IND messages.

 <a name="RequestData"></a>
 ### Request

+The request message is an object with keys { __intf, subsys, seq, id, cmd, arg }.
+The following table gives the details of each API.

 | Subsystem | Command      | Arguments (arg)          | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 |-----------|--------------|--------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | net       | getAllDevIds | { [ncName] }             | Get identifiers of all devices on freebird Server. **ncName** field is a string and is optional.
 If **ncName** is given, only identifiers of devices managed by that netcore will be returned from Server.                                                                                                                                                                                                                                                                                                                                                                                   |